telerik/blazor-docs/components/form/orientation.md

 The Form component for Blazor allows you control its orientation through the `Orientation` parameter.
 It takes a member of the `Telerik.Blazor.Enums.FormOrientation` enum:

-* `Horizontal` - setting the orientation to `Horizonal` will place the labels to the left hand-side of the editors and thus reduce the vertical space taken by the Form.
+* `Horizontal` - setting the orientation to `Horizontal` will place the labels to the left hand-side of the editors and thus reduce the vertical space taken by the Form.

 * `Vertical` - by default the Form will be vertical.